Do You Get Back Pain While Doing Yard Work? Follow These Steps!

 Paying attention to your alignment, posture, and muscle development is helpful for day to day living, including with preparing for a summer of yard work.
 Take the time to treat your body well and help avoid the aches and pains that go along with summer work and play.
 Our NJ physical therapists can help you prepare for activity as well as ease pain resulting from physical activity.

-Contact our team at Elite Spine and Sports Care of Totowa today.
+Contact our team at Elite Spine and Sports Care today.
 Our educated, experienced, and knowledgeable physical therapists can help you prepare for yard work and help you avoid pain and injury.
-If it is too late to prepare, then our team of Passaic County physical therapists can help you address the areas of pain and get you back to landscaping & gardening in no time.
+If it is too late to prepare, then our team of Northern New Jersey Physical Therapists can help you address the areas of pain and get you back to landscaping & gardening in no time.